SmartPark

-tools Adobe Illustrator, Figma, Google Forms, Miro
+Tools: Adobe Illustrator, Figma, Google Forms, Miro

-disclosure This project was created purely to demonstrate my skills and knowledge in the field, without any connection to a real company or product.
+Disclaimer: This project was created purely to demonstrate my skills and knowledge in the field, without any connection to a real company or product.

 For as long as I've lived on Long Island, a tiny fish-shaped island just east of New York City, I can't recall one pleasant experience at a parking meter.
 Can anyone?
 Parking meters have always been the bane of my existence, and I'm sure many others would say the same.
 The problem stemmed from the design-flawed user interface and overall structure.